 - Ask your budtender about extraction practices (Has this been dewaxed?)

 - Want to know for sure?
 Try a distillate product

 - Fans of cartridges should avoid anything cut with non-cannabis oils or glycols

 - Black market consumer?
 Do your best to consult with the extractor to learn more

 Cannabis makes its way into the headlines daily – sometimes the news is good, sometimes it’s bad – but understanding the details and implications of those stories is always important.
-While we make history with our understanding of cannabis and the different elements therein, we also must take a realistic approach towards compassionate consumer safety.
+While we make history with our understanding of cannabis and the different elements therein, we also must take a realistic approach toward compassionate consumer safety.
 The first step toward consumer protection in the cannabis industry is to share accurate, unbiased information so that our readers can learn and share the knowledge they gain.

 Have you experienced symptoms of lipid pneumonia?
 Do you think cannabis consumption might have contributed?